-And then all of those items end up in my garage waiting for my brain to come up with a classroom use.
-Sometimes it happens…and other times, well, let’s just say we’ve added major shelving units in the garage for my teaching stuff.
+And then all of those items end up in my garage waiting for my brain to come up with classroom use.
+Sometimes it happens…and other times, well, let’s just say we’ve added major storage in my office for all of my teaching stuff.

 But…sometimes I see something and say “OMG!
 I can do…blah blah…with those.”
 And I buy them.
 But not just the number I need.
-No sir.
+Nope.
 I buy a few extras.
 Just in case.
 I mean, what if they don’t have them ever again?!
 Does that make me a teacher hoarder?

-I have a bunch of these flower trays in my classroom (and garage….#realtalk) and I’ve used them for painting trays.
+I have a bunch of these trays and I’ve used them for painting trays.
 Works great.

 As soon as I these fun colors, I knew exactly what I was going to do.

-Make an addition game.
+Make an addition sorting game.
 And make it flowery because these trays look like flowers!

-I made number using my Silhouette Cameo machine!
-BUt don’t worry.
+I made numbers using my Silhouette Cameo machine!
+But don’t worry.
 If you don’t have one of those, you can totally use a Sharpie or print numbers on clear mailing labels and stick those to the tray!
 Or use dot stickers from Amazon to make the numbers.
 Easy peasy!